syncany/syncany/README.md

 3. Open Eclipse and create a new workplace, e.g. at "/home/user/workplace"

-4. In Eclipse, go to File -> Import ... -> Existing Projects Into Workplace -> Select Root Directory --> Browse ...
+4. In Eclipse: File -> Import -> Existing Projects Into Workplace -> Select Root Directory --> Browse

    - Select "/home/user/workplace/syncany"
-   - [x] Mark the *Search nested projects* checkbox
+   - [x] Tick the *Search nested projects* checkbox
+   - [ ] Untick the *syncany* main project from the list view

+5. Click "Finish"

 How can I help?